Digital Security Explained

 Why governance matters

-Without governance, security efforts become fragmented and reactive.
+Without governance, security efforts become fragmented, reactive, and inconsistent.

 Effective governance enables: